Skip To Main Content

 Sukkot – Jewish community

-Deepavali/Diwali (Festival of Lights) – Indian Communities - Hindu, Buddhist, and Jain
+Deepavali/Diwali (Festival of Lights) – Indian communities - Hindu, Buddhist, and Jain

 Celebrations vary among the different communities.